 The other thing I want to mention about mourning, though, is that that's a collective thing.
 I think the entire world is grieving.
 We're grieving, what once was, you know, the predictability, the sameness, the certainty, and there's been so much uncertainty, it's, you know, we're all feeling a little bit of hope now, with a vaccine.
 And that's a very good thing.
 But of course, we still have to remain cautious, all of these sorts of things about masks, and social distancing, etc, etc. So, there is there's that going on.
 I noticed the word loneliness creeping up so much in both the scientific and lay literature, that people are feeling just lonely, you know, we're not allowed to hug each other, not allowed to touch.
 You know, we can’t even, you know, when we put our masks on, people can’t even see our smiles now; maybe they can see our crinkly eyes and things like that.
 And yeah, I think that people, we’re all missing that.

 Myers: It definitely does.
 It really does.
 I mentioned earlier, right, you're prompting Dr. Lorna Breen, her death by suicide reached national news.
-When she died while recovering from COVID-19.
-She contracted it herself.
+When she died while recovering from COVID-19, she contracted it herself.
 She was the head of Emergency Medicine at the Allen hospital here, affiliated with Columbia University in New York City.
-And after the offer COVID came back to work, but was not well, and crashed into a very, very severe depression and despite treatment ended her life.
+And after being off for COVID, came back to work but was not well, and crashed into a very, very severe depression and despite treatment ended her life.
 But her sister, Jennifer, and her husband, Jennifer's husband, Cory, they have been doing amazing advocacy work in Dr Lorna Breen’s name.
 In fact, the Dr Lorna Breen Health Care Provider Protection Act, it's a bipartisan bill, initiated by Senator Tim Kaine of Virginia.
 And, what it's doing, and this is a very hopeful note, because it gets back to what you were asking about earlier, the changes that might need to occur is that there is now going to be with passage of this provisions for education of our of our health professionals about well-being, reducing the stigma so that more and more health professionals will go for help.
 Because there's still that stigma, the hesitancy to go for help.
 There's going to be much more done in terms of also reducing the fear that doctors have that this could have implications for their medical license, for their malpractice insurance or disability insurance.
 It's a huge, it's a huge bill that will make a difference.
 And it really is, it’s an honor, of course, in the memory of Dr. Greene, that it is a salute to health professionals all across the country, and the important, hard work that they do.

 Patient Care Online: It’s interesting in talking with specialists in different disciplines over the last couple of months, many of them have talked about how the pandemic has boosted many or propelled many of the changes that had just begun to take hold or that have been plodding and plodding along, like home blood pressure measurement or let's see continuous glucose monitoring feedback loops, etc. All these things that were sort of just moving along had been catapulted.
-And I'm bringing it up because perhaps the movement, the grassroots movement about the plight of the medical student, the resident, who's working double shifts, and etc, etc, without support and one of the precursors to that burnout, perhaps this shines a light, the whole issue shines a light on it that will make it less onerous will help to reduce the stigma, I guess is what I'm saying.
+And I'm bringing it up because perhaps the movement, the grassroots movement about the plight of the medical student, the resident, who's working double shifts, and etc, without support and one of the precursors to that burnout, perhaps this shines a light, the whole issue shines a light on it that will make it less onerous will help to reduce the stigma, I guess is what I'm saying.